BenSaunders27/meineDGS-Translation-Protocols/README.md

 ## Reference

-If you use this code in your research, please cite the following papers:
+If you use these translation protocols in your research, please cite the following papers:

 ```
 @inproceedings{saunders2021signing,